-Your Personal and Professional Development module/unit will begin the process of personal development planning.
 As a higher education student you will be encouraged to be fully involved in mapping out your aspirations and analysing your skills.

-Personal development planning however, is not restricted to one module and you will notice that each module has learning outcomes entitled Key Transferable Skills.
+Personal development planning is embedded in the course and each module has learning outcomes entitled Key Transferable Skills.
 The inclusion of these learning outcomes ensures that you retain a critical approach to your own development.